Torus bundle Liouville domains are stably Weinstein: Torus bundle domains are stably Weinstein

 with $\varphi^*(\lambda|_U) = e^s\,(dt+\lambda_0)+\lambda_{\mathrm{stab}}$, for some Weinstein domain $(W_0,\lambda_0)$ and some choice of constants $s_0,t_0,r_0>0$.
 If $U\subset(W,\lambda)$ is a standard stabilized region, we will typically write

 making no mention of the diffeomorphism $\varphi$. \end{definition}

-Notice that the Liouville vector field in a standard stabilized region is given by $\partial_s+\tfrac{1}{2}(p\,\partial_p+q\,\partial_q)$; with a careful choice of coordinates, we may identify a subregion of a standard stabilized region to which Proposition~\ref{prop:mainprop} applies.
-The upshot is that some version of Proposition~\ref{prop:mainprop} holds for standard stabilized regions, with minor modifications to the holonomy statements.
+Notice that the Liouville vector field in a standard stabilized region is given by $\partial_s+\tfrac{1}{2}(p\,\partial_p+q\,\partial_q)$; with a careful choice of coordinates, we may identify a subregion of a standard stabilized region to which Theorem~\ref{prop:mainprop} applies.
+The upshot is that some version of Theorem~\ref{prop:mainprop} holds for standard stabilized regions, with minor modifications to the holonomy statements.